 Adam Chlipala, Associate Professor of Computer Science, was named as a Distinguished Member by the Association for Computing Machinery (ACM), in recognition of "outstanding scientific contributions to computing," in October 2019.

 Jesus del Alamo, Donner Professor of Science, was named as a recipient of University Researcher Award from the Semiconductor Industry Association and the Semiconductor Research Corporation in October 2019.
 He also received IPRM award 2020 " for key technical contributions to InGaAs-based transistors for high frequency and CMOS applications, and pioneering studies on GaN transistor reliability" in May 2020.
 He also received 2021 IEEE Cledo Brunetti Award "for leadership in and contributions to InGaAs- and GaN-based field-effect transistor technology” in June 2020.

 Joel Emer, Professor of the Practice, was elected to the National Academy of Engineering in February 2020 "for quantitative analysis of computer architecture and its application to architectural innovation in commercial microprocessors."

 William Freeman, Thomas and Gerd Perkins Professor of EECS, (Post-Tenure), was named a fellow of the Association for the Advancement of Artificial Intelligence (AAAI) in December 2019, with a ceremony scheduled for February 2020.
 He also received a Distinguished Researcher Award from the IEEE Computer Society's Technical Committee on Pattern Analysis and Machine Intelligence (PAMI) and was among the researchers honored with the 2020 Breakthrough Prize in Fundamental Physics, presented by the Breakthrough Prize Foundation in recognition of the Event Horizon Telescope Collaboration, both in in October 2019.

 Robert Gallager, EECS Professor Emeritus, was named as a Japan Prize Laureate for “pioneering contributions to information and coding theory" in February 2020.
-Due to the coronavirus outbreak, the Japan Prize Foundation will award the prize at a ceremony in Tokyo in April 2020.
+Due to the coronavirus outbreak, the Japan Prize Foundation postponed the award ceremony in Tokyo until April 2021.

 Ruonan Han, Associate Professor of EECS, was named as a Distinguished Lecturer for 2020-2022 by the IEEE Microwave Theory & Technique Society in September 2019.